A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning

 \subsection{Related Work}

-In work completed concurrently to, but independently from ours, \citet{Spicker2024} developed a method for differentially private OWL.
-Their method is an extension of the DP SVM approach \citep{Rubenstein2012}, which is less general than the DP-ERM approach \citep{chaudhuri2011} in that it is based in the SVM framework and not directly extensible to other ERM problems.
-Comparatively, our DP-wERM framework is more general.

-To our knowledge, no other privacy-preserving counterparts have been developed for the models constructing ITRs.
-Though some recent work estimates the individual treatment effects themselves in a DP-satisfying manner \citep{Betlei2021, Niu2022}, our work is different in that it learns a treatment assignment rule with DP guarantees.

-In terms of DP-ERM, \citet{Chaudhuri2009} analyzed the application of DP to releasing logistic regression coefficients. \citet{chaudhuri2011} generalized DP logistic regression and developed DP counterparts to binary classification problems in a general unweighted ERM framework.
-Subsequent works have incrementally improved DP-ERM analysis, such as by tightening bounds on excess risk or making the methods more computationally efficient \citep{Bassily2014, Kasiviswanathan2016}. \citet{Kifer2012} extended the framework in \citet{chaudhuri2011} to the approximate DP framework with a broader set of regularizers.
+\cite{Chaudhuri2008} analyzed the application of DP to releasing logistic regression coefficients in the framework of ERM. \cite{chaudhuri2011} generalized DP logistic regression and developed DP counterparts to binary classification problems in a general unweighted ERM framework.
+Subsequent works have incrementally improved DP-ERM analysis, such as by tightening bounds on excess risk or making the methods more computationally efficient \cite{Bassily2014, Kasiviswanathan2016}. \cite{Kifer2012} extended the framework in \cite{chaudhuri2011} to the approximate DP framework with a broader set of regularizers.